Madeline Kahn: 1960s

-Kahn began auditioning for professional acting roles shortly after her graduation from Hofstra; on the side, she briefly taught public school.
+Kahn began auditioning for professional acting roles shortly after graduating from Hofstra; on the side, she briefly taught public school.
 Just before adopting the professional name Madeline Kahn (Kahn was her stepfather's surname), she made her stage debut as a chorus girl in a revival of Kiss Me, Kate, which led her to join Actors' Equity.
-Her part in the flop How Now, Dow Jones was written out before the 1967 show reached Broadway.
+Her part in the musical How Now, Dow Jones was written out before the 1967 show reached Broadway.

 In 1968, Kahn performed her first professional lead in a special concert performance of the operetta Candide in honor of Leonard Bernstein's 50th birthday.
-She made her Broadway debut in 1968 with Leonard Sillman's New Faces of 1968 and also appeared Off-Broadway in the musical Promenade.
+She made her Broadway debut in 1968 with Leonard Sillman's New Faces of 1968 and also appeared off-Broadway in the musical Promenade.